lmlynik/lmlynik.github.io/_posts/2017-07-27-scala-and-csharp.markdown

 While C# have similarly good experience, it achieves it differently - with the so call Language Intergrated Query(LINQ).

 Lets assume we have a collection of people(Person) and we want to operate on that collection.
-Both languages provide unified APIs on many different collection types. ~~Scala has a quite convoluted hierarchy of traits and other tricks~~(more to read [here](https://www.scala-lang.org/blog/2017/05/30/tribulations-canbuildfrom.html)), and C# achieves a lot through extention methods(a gross over simplification).
+Both languages provide unified APIs on many different collection types. ~~Scala has a quite convoluted hierarchy of traits and other tricks~~(more to read [here](https://www.scala-lang.org/blog/2017/05/30/tribulations-canbuildfrom.html)), and C# achieves a lot through extension methods(a gross over simplification).

 Having a person
 {% highlight scala %}